What are Inpatient Services?

 Upon your first visit to the clinic, you will complete an intake assessment, also known as a Comprehensive Clinical Assessment, with a trained mental health clinician.
 These appointments are 1.5 hours and explore the reasons for the referral, interests and goals of therapy, and historical information as it relates to your mental health.
-This appointment is an information gathering session so that our clinicians can best understand your wants and needs, and identify the course of treatment whether it will be therapy only or therapy with medication management.
+This appointment is an information gathering session so that our clinicians can best understand your wants and needs, and identify the course of treatment.

 Can I just see the doctor for medications?